On this page:

 Information can be found on the Scorecard assessor accreditation process page.

-I understand the scorecard is currently FREE as part of the Cert IV in Energy Assessment...what is the cost for just the Scorecard component and timeline to completion for both?
+I understand Scorecard training is currently free as part of the Cert IV in Energy Assessment...what is the cost for just the Scorecard component and timeline to completion for both?

-The Scorecard is not included in the Cert IV in Home Energy Efficiency and Sustainability (course code CPP41119).
+Scorecard training is not included in the Cert IV in Home Energy Efficiency and Sustainability (course code CPP41119).

 Minimum qualifications are required to be held by a person before they apply to become a Scorecard Assessor.
 These qualifications are delivered by Registered Training Organisations and fees are payable to those organisations.